Fellows rotate on the following surgical services at The Mount Sinai Health System, both in the inpatient and outpatient settings:

-Based on the fellow’s interests and the availability of each particular service, fellows may optionally spend time on other services (e.g., head and neck, orthopedic oncology, urologic oncology).
+Based on the fellow's interests and the availability of each particular service, fellows may optionally spend time on other services (e.g., head and neck, orthopedic oncology, thoracic oncology).

 While on their core clinical rotations, the fellow will supervise the house staff and teach the house staff and students accordingly.
-If a chief resident is the senior on the service, the fellow will follow the patients that he or she assists in the operating room, and the chief will follow those patients he or she operated on to split the service and comply with RRC regulations.
+The core service is split between the fellow and the chief surgical resident.
+If a chief resident is the senior on the service, the fellow will follow the patients that he or she assists in the operating room, and the chief will follow those patients he or she operated on.
 Junior house staff will follow all patients.

 Each fellow will design and write a prospective trial suitable for Institutional Review Board (IRB) submission and approval.

 Clinical research projects can take the form of database review, clinical outcomes research and/or retrospective reviews.
 This clinical research is expected to yield a number of presentations at national meetings, as well as prepared manuscripts.

 Multidisciplinary conferences focused on specific cancer types are an integral part of cancer care at Mount Sinai.
 Surgical oncologists, medical oncologists, radiation oncologists, geneticists and other physicians meet weekly to discuss complex and instructive cases.
 By involving experts from all the medical disciplines involved in cancer treatment, these conferences facilitate the planning of well-coordinated, comprehensive patient care.

 - Breast cancer multidisciplinary conference: Thursdays 5:30 P.M.

 - GI oncology multidisciplinary conference: Tuesdays 7:00 A.M.

 - Surgical Morbidity & Mortality (M&M): Wednesdays 7:00 A.M.